 A statutory demand is a written demand made by a creditor to pay back a debt.

-The debt must be at least £5,000 and contain information about your debt and how much you owe your creditors.
+The debt must be at least £5,000 and contain information about your debt and how much you owe to your creditors.

 A Statutory Demand works differently when you get it for a company or business.
 Please get further advice regarding this.